remidinishanth/distributed_systems/kubernetes/volumes_and_storage_stateful_sets.md

+> Container in a pod has its own isolated filesystem, because the filesystem comes from the container’s image.

 ## Volumes

 Kubernetes volumes provide a way for containers in a pod to access and share data via the filesystem.